John T. Hilton

-John Telemachus Hilton (April 1801 - March 5, 1864) was an African-American abolitionist, author, and businessman, who established barber, furniture dealer, and employment agency businesses.
+John Telemachus Hilton (April 1801 - March 5, 1864) was an African-American abolitionist, writer, and businessman, who established barber, furniture dealer, and employment agency businesses.
 He was a Prince Hall Mason and established the Prince Hall National Grand Lodge of North America and served as its first National Grand Master for ten years.
 He also was a founding member of the Massachusetts General Colored Association, and active member and author in the Anti-Slavery movement.

 Both John T. Hilton and his wife, Lavinia (née Ames) Hilton, were active in the Anti-Slavery and Temperance Societies.

 Early life

 John Telemachus Hilton was born in 1801 in Chester County, Pennsylvania.
 Hilton traveled to Boston at the age of 17 and married nineteen-year-old Lavinia M. Ames on April 1, 1825, in Boston; they had three sons and two daughters.

 By 1830, John T. Hilton had a storefront for a hairdressing shop; the store also included his employment agency, retail sales, furniture commission sales and local event ticket sales.